pgherveou/gulp-awspublish/README.md

 Create a Publisher.
 The config object is used to create an `aws-sdk` S3 client.
 At a minimum you must pass a `Bucket` key, to define the site bucket.
 You can find all available options in the [AWS SDK documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property).

-The options object allows you to define the location of the cached hash digests and determine if they are hidden or not.
+The options object allows you to define the location of the cached hash digests.
 By default, they will be saved in your projects root folder in a hidden file called '.awspublish-' + 'name-of-your-bucket'.

 #### Credentials